 For example, an AOCS FDIR function using different sensors from those used by the nominal AOCS control function.

-If a failure detection function uses multiple inputs which are combined (e.g. OR/AND), then these inputs shall be independently derived, i.e. the inputs shall not come from the same source (e.g. unit), in case that source is faulty.

 The capability shall be provided to detect failures in systems that are off line (i.e. not involved in any primary function) when this does not conflict with operational configurations or operational constraints.

 Except for hardwired failure detection mechanisms, parameters of failure detection criteria (such as thresholds and number of failure repetitions) shall be modifiable by telecommand.

+All units capable of performing self-checks shall report any detected failures.

+The spacecraft shall provide the means to detect and report any failure that compromises operational integrity.

+Examples include late scheduled command execution and failure of on-board TC file execution.

 Failure isolation

 The space segment shall provide functions to isolate the failed unit or subsystem, to avoid failure propagation and deterioration of the impacted equipment.